grame-cncm/faust/README.md

 	tools/                 : additional easy-to-use scripts (faust2...) to produce binaries and plugins windows/               : Windows related resources

-## Libraries
+## Libraries and additional dependancies

 Faust libraries are now in a [separated project](https://github.com/grame-cncm/faustlibraries) and included as a git submodule.

-The [oboe](https://github.com/google/oboe) project is also included as submodule in two different places: `architecture/android/app/oboe` and `architecture/smartkeyboard/app/oboe`.
-The [faust2ck](https://github.com/ccrma/faust2ck) project is also included as submodule in `tools/faust2ck`.
+The [oboe](https://github.com/google/oboe) project is included as submodule in two different places: `architecture/android/app/oboe` and `architecture/smartkeyboard/app/oboe`.

+The [faust2ck](https://github.com/ccrma/faust2ck) project is included as submodule in `tools/faust2ck`.

+The [py2max](https://github.com/shakfu/py2max) project is also included as submodule in `architecture/max-msp/py2max`.

+The [node-matcher-plugin](https://github.com/nuchi/node-matcher-plugin) project is also included as submodule in `node-matcher-plugin`.

 These submodules are synchronized from time to time in the main Faust repository using the following commands:

     git submodule update --remote --merge
-    git add libraries tools/faust2ck architecture/android/app/oboe architecture/smartKeyboard/android/app/oboe
+    git add libraries tools/faust2ck architecture/android/app/oboe architecture/smartKeyboard/android/app/oboe architecture/max-msp/py2max node-matcher-plugin
-    git commit -m "Faust updated to the latest version of the libraries, faust2ck, and oboe" git push
+    git commit -m "Faust updated to the latest version of the libraries, faust2ck, oboe, py2max, node-matcher-plugin" git push

 Or to synchronize the *libraries* folder only: